Our Mission

 Our History

 The California National Primate Research Center began in 1962 as the National Center for Primate Biology.
 The National Institutes of Health developed this primate center to serve primarily as a breeding colony of healthy animals for research.
 The Center addressed conditions for housing and associated husbandry to ensure the healthiest of environments for the animals.
 Early in its history, the Center significantly advanced the quality of nonhuman primate research and nonhuman primate care.
-In 1972, the National Center for Primate Biology increased its collaboration with the Schools of Medicine and Veterinary Medicine as well as other UC Davis schools and colleges.
-The Center continued to improve and evolve, and in 2002, it was renamed the California National Primate Research Center (CNPRC) to focus on the role it plays in providing resources on a national level for human health-related research.
+In 1972, the National Center for Primate Biology increased its collaboration with the Schools of Medicine and Veterinary Medicine, as well as other UC Davis schools and colleges.
+In 2002, it was renamed the California National Primate Research Center (CNPRC) to focus on the role it plays in providing resources on a national level for human health-related research.
+In 2026, the name was changed to the National Biomedical Research Institute (NBRI) at UC Davis to better reflect the breadth and impact of the research conducted.